goldenratio/youtube-to-XBMC/README.md

 youtube-to-XBMC media center (Chrome Extension)
 ===============================================

-YouTube to XBMC is available in Chrome Web Store, https://chrome.google.com/webstore/detail/youtube-to-xbmc/gbghegmimhjemkhpimohkdopkeahldbh
+~~YouTube to XBMC is available in Chrome Web Store, https://chrome.google.com/webstore/detail/youtube-to-xbmc/gbghegmimhjemkhpimohkdopkeahldbh~~
+Google has removed this extension from Chrome Web Store because of some crappy terms and conditions.

 Chrome Extension: Send YouTube videos to XBMC.
 Adds "Play Now" and "Add to Queue" link to all youtube video content.